j4dy/GeneratedFromAppPresserForStockSniper/README.md

 # README #

-This is just the files I got after paying $199 for AppPress .. so hmm in case you're curious.. ;)
+This is just the files I got after paying $199 for AppPresser .. so hmm in case you're curious.. ;)

 This README would normally document whatever steps are necessary to get your application up and running.